SlowKingV/portfolio-project/README.md

 # Portfolio: Setup and mobile version skeleton

-> First part of a web portfolio project.
-We are required to set up a new repository and prepare it for development using best practices (e.g. linters) and build the first 2 sections of the mobile website using the template we chose.
+> Web portfolio project.
+We are required to set up a new repository and prepare it for development using best practices (e.g. linters) and build the mobile website using the template we chose.

 ## Built With